ctnwm135/Final-Project/README.md

 ### About Me

 My name is **Cvetan Tomovski** I was born on January 30, 1995 in *Skokie, Illinois*.
 Both my parents are of Macedonian decent.
 My father grew up in the city of Skopje, while my mother grew up in the lake side town of Ohrid.
-Every other summer my family and I visit extendend family and eat traditional delicacies that my parents once ate when they were children.
+Every other summer my family and I visit extended family and eat traditional delicacies that my parents once ate when they were children.

 ### North Macedonia